dfmadrid/bigreals/doc/integers.md

 Besides that, bigReals integers support calculations like n-th roots and divisions that can raise a non-integer value through **root** and **div** functions.
 If the first argument passed is a long integer, a n-th root or division will be calculated rounding result to nearest or equal integer(ceil).
 In case is a bigReals integer, it will be used to store the remainder of the calculation.
-In both cases, an optional long integer or bigReals integer last argument taken as modulus could be supplyind to execute a modular calculation.
+In both cases, an optional long integer or bigReals integer last argument taken as modulus could be supplying to execute a modular calculation.

     var bigInteger = require('bigreals').integers;